-If you want to talk compound you need to know what you're referring to.
-In this article we're going to illustrate and explain the various parts of a modern compound bow.
+If you want to talk compound you need to know what you’re referring to.
+In this article we’re going to illustrate and explain the various parts of a modern compound bow.
 What they do, where they are and why you should know.
 If you want to dig deeper bows we’ve a more in-depth guide to how compound bows work which explains specifications like let-off, ATA, cam system types, back walls and other features of and why they matter.

 This is the main body of the bow.
 The riser has most of the mass and provides the mounting points for accessories such as sights, stabilizers and a quiver.